hh-programming-2/programming-2/README.md

 <div id="week-1"></div>

 ### Week 1: Version control and tools of the course

-> [!IMPORTANT]
-> To confirm your course participation, you must submit the first week's exercises before the deadline.

 > [!WARNING]
 > Exercises require a Java version between 21 and 25.